 Where the jungle meets the concrete.
 Where the Orient meets the Occident.
 Where urban buzz meets nature’s peace.
 Photographic impressions from Kuala Lumpur, a fascinating melting pot of cultures, colors and vibes.

-Urban exploration in the Berlin area: I took these pictures at Beelitz Heilstätten, an abandoned sanatorium in East Germany once specialized in the treatment of tuberculosis.
+Urban exploration in the Berlin area: Pictures from Beelitz Heilstätten, an abandoned sanatorium in East Germany once specialized in the treatment of tuberculosis.

 Eating spicy food with the bare right hand only, getting barrelled in tropical tides… gotta love Indonesia!